earlyprototype/thought_bubble/README.md

 ## What Is This?

-An LLM-integrated one-shot tool that generates pretty interactive HTML visualizations with embedded workflow and system diagrams from any structured content.
+An LLM-integrated one-shot tool that generates pretty, interactive HTML visualisations with embedded workflow and system diagrams from any structured content.
 No build tools, no frameworks - just pure HTML, CSS, and JavaScript that works everywhere.

 ## 🚀 NEW: MCP Server Available!